ansys/scade-apitools/doc/source/examples/create_make.rst

-Make
+make
 ====

 Overview
 --------

-Apply a design pattern to an existing project to create new operators and diagrams.
+This example applies a design pattern to an existing project to create new operators and diagrams.

 The design pattern used in this example is very simple.
 It outputs a structure flow containing pairs made of a default value and a status, depending on the input.